aws/aws-sdk-js-v3/CONTRIBUTING.md

 lerna run test --scope [package name]
 ```

-If `lerna` is not available in your environment, you can install in globally with:
+If `lerna` is not available in your environment, you can install it globally with:

 ```
 npm install -g lerna